Marlon Brando: 1951–1954: Stardom and On the Waterfront

-On the Waterfront

 In 1954, Brando starred in On the Waterfront, a crime drama film about union violence and corruption among longshoremen.
 The film was directed by Elia Kazan and written by Budd Schulberg; it also starred Karl Malden, Lee J. Cobb, Rod Steiger and, in her film debut, Eva Marie Saint.
 When initially offered the role, Brando—still stung by Kazan's testimony to HUAC—demurred and the part of Terry Malloy nearly went to Frank Sinatra.
 According to biographer Stefan Kanfer, the director believed that Sinatra, who grew up in Hoboken (where the film takes place and was shot), would work as Malloy, but eventually producer Sam Spiegel wooed Brando to the part, signing him for $100,000.
 "Kazan made no protest because, he subsequently confessed, 'I always preferred Brando to anybody.'"

 Brando won the Oscar for his role as Irish-American stevedore Terry Malloy in On the Waterfront.
 His performance, spurred on by his rapport with Eva Marie Saint and Kazan's direction, was praised as a tour de force.
 For the scene in which Terry laments his failings, saying I coulda been a contender, he convinced Kazan that the scripted scene was unrealistic.
 Schulberg's script had Brando acting the entire scene with his character being held at gunpoint by his brother Charlie, played by Rod Steiger.
 Brando insisted on gently pushing away the gun, saying that Terry would never believe that his brother would pull the trigger and doubting that he could continue his speech while fearing a gun on him.
 Kazan let Brando improvise and later expressed deep admiration for Brando's instinctive understanding, saying:

 Upon its release, On the Waterfront received glowing reviews from critics and was a commercial success, earning an estimated $4.2 million in rentals at the North American box office in 1954.
 In his July 29, 1954, review, The New York Times critic A. H. Weiler praised the film, calling it "an uncommonly powerful, exciting, and imaginative use of the screen by gifted professionals."
-Film critic Roger Ebert lauded the film, stating that Brando and Kazan changed acting in American films forever and added it to his "Great Movies" list.
+Film critic Roger Ebert lauded the film retrospectively, stating that Brando and Kazan changed acting in American films forever and adding it to his "Great Movies" list.
 In his autobiography, Brando was typically dismissive of his performance: "On the day Gadg showed me the complete picture, I was so depressed by my performance I got up and left the screening room ...
 I thought I was a huge failure."
 After Brando won the Academy Award for Best Actor, the statue was stolen.
 Much later, it turned up at a London auction house, which contacted the actor and informed him of its whereabouts.